BaduleanuGeorge/QA-Portfolio-GeorgeBaduleanu/README.md

 🔹 📌 About Me

-I'm a Software Engineering graduate with a strong foundation in both manual and automated testing.
-I specialize in writing clean, maintainable Cypress tests, documenting bugs with precision, and validating APIs using Postman.
-My goal is to deliver reliable, scalable test coverage that improves product quality and user experience.

 I’m a Software Engineering graduate with experience in QA Testing (manual + automation) and Software Developing.
 Currently seeking a Junior QA Tester role where I can apply my skills in both manual and automation testing (Cypress), as well as using the programming knowledge in JavaScript, HTML and CSS to achieve the best result.

 ---